cms-tau-pog/TauFW/docs/CMSDAS2020/norm_and_corr_exp.md

 Also for the selection of isolated muons, several working points are defined according to the efficiency to select true muons.

+Both the muon identification and muon isolation efficiencies are measured with the [Tag and Probe (TnP) method](https://twiki.cern.ch/twiki/bin/view/CMS/MuonReferenceEffsRun2Legacy), selecting Z&rarr;&mu;&mu; with a strict selection of one of the muons (tag muon) and checking, whether the second muon (probe muon) passes the considered selection requirements.
+The efficiencies are measured recursively, such that the isolation efficiency depends on a chosen identification working point.

 ### Z boson p<sub>T</sub> correction